djeang/parent-chaining/readme.md

 ### Appending Children

-To let interface being navigable, modifier methods need to return accurate types :
+To let interface being navigable, setter/adder methods must return accurate types :
 * If a method sets or appends a leaf object (like a `String` or a `Date`) then ìt must return `this`.
-* If a method adds a navigable node as `TagNode`, it must return child type with proper generic type.
+* If a method adds a navigable node as `TagNode`, it must return properly generified child type .

-To append children and attributes to nodes, method `TagNode#child(tagName)` creates a child instance, adds it to its children then returns the child.
-`child` method returns a `TagNode<TagNode<P>>`, `TagNote<T>` being the type of current object.
+For example, to append children, `TagNode#child(tagName)` creates a child instance, adds it to its children then returns the child typed as `TagNode<TagNode<P>>`, `TagNote<T>` being the type of current object.

 ```
-public TagNode<TagNode<P>> child(String name) {
+    public TagNode<TagNode<P>> child(String name) {  // add a tag with the specified name to childreen
         TagNode<TagNode<P>> child = TagNode.ofParent(this, name);
         this.children.add(child);
         return child;